-The floor of the County's corridor contribution calculation was increased to 98% for FY 2018.
-In FY 2019, the amortization target could range from 98% to 99% and continue increasing until the amortization target is 100%.
+The floor of the County's corridor contribution calculation was increased to 99% for FY 2019.
+In FY 2020, the amortization target could range from 99% to 100% and will then continue at the amortization target of 100%.
 In addition to the increasing corridor floor, the County does not intend to reduce the contribution rate until the System is 100% funded.

-The graph entitled "Plan Funding" illustrates the FY 2019 floor at 99% with an increase to 100% for FY 2020.
+The graph entitled "Plan Funding" illustrates the FY 2020 floor at 100%.

 The "Assets and Liabilities" graph shows the projected funding status over the next 15 years.
-The funded ratio gradually increases for the entire projection period ultimately reaching 100% funded as of 2032.
+The funded ratio based on the actuarial value of assets gradually increases for the entire projection period ultimately reaching 100% funded as of 2032.